Daizuko/jonasmeissner-com/README.md

 ## Usage

-Fork it and add you own markup, styles and routes.
+Fork it and add your own markup, styles and routes.

 ### Routes